-You may install a Java JRE or a Java SDK (aka JDK).
+You may install a commercial Oracle Java JRE, Oracle Java SDK (also known as JDK), or an open source OpenJDK JDK (from such sites as adoptopenjdk.net or azul.com).
 The JRE or SDK build version must also match the 32-bit or 64-bit bit type of the server.
 When you install a Java SDK, the JRE component (where the JVM lives) is also included, so either is allowed.
-However, if using the servlet feature, the Java SDK is required for access to the jar command, so a SDK install is generally preferred over a JRE install.
+However, if you are using the servlet feature, a Java SDK (JDK) is required for access to the jar command, so a SDK (JDK) installation is generally preferred over a JRE installation.

-New to 7707 and higher server release levels is an automatic Windows Registry look-up feature of the latest highest Java available on the system.
-This feature simply requires that an appropriate 1.7 or higher Java JRE or SDK of the correct bit size has been installed on the system using the standard Oracle Java Installer, which registers the installation to the Windows Registry (and that no explicit variables are set on the system that would cause an override).
-If a JRE and SDK are both installed, the SDK will be used.
-The automatic look-up feature does not apply to a Java JRE or SDK that has simply been dumped to disk as this does not register the install (if this is the case, use explicit variables to configure the server).
+New to 7707 and higher server release levels is an automatic Windows Registry look-up feature for the latest highest commercial Oracle Java available on the system.
+This feature only requires that an appropriate 1.8.0\20 or higher commercial Oracle Java JRE or SDK of the correct bit size has been installed on the system, using the standard commercial Oracle Java Installer, which registers the installation to the Windows Registry.
+In addition, it requires that no explicit variables be set on the system that would cause an override.
+If a commercial Oracle JRE and SDK are both installed (and no override variables are set), the SDK will be used.

+The automatic look-up feature does not apply to a commercial Oracle Java JRE or SDK that has simply been copied to disk using an archive tool such as winzip or 7zip, as this method does not register the installation.
+If this has been done, use explicit variables to configure the server.